 Secondly, the decision to hold or sell an ETF will depend on whether you are paying an account fee.
 If your broker charges an annual platform or account fee and you intend to switch to a broker that doesn’t, it makes sense to sell the ETF on the paid platform and buy the new ETF on the free platform.
 If, however, you intend to stay on the same platform, you might as well hold on to the old ETF and just start contributing to the new one.

 Lastly, outside of a tax-free investment environment, selling your ETF might trigger capital gains tax.
-If you intend to sell any other investments for over R40 000 profit within the same tax year, the profit from your ETF sale will be taxed.
+If you intend on selling any other investments for over R40,000 profit within the same tax year, the profit from your ETF sale will be taxed.

 Do you understand the exposure?

 Before waving goodbye to your old ETF, make sure that your new purchase doesn’t result in concentration risk.
 Be especially careful when selling a broad-market ETF like a Top 40 product in favour of a smart beta or industry-specific ETF.
 If a niche ETF is appealing to you, consider holding on to the market-representative product and adding the new product for flavour.

 Why not both?

 To avoid the transaction cost and potential tax implications of selling an ETF you already hold, consider stopping your contributions to the ETF you already hold without selling it.
 Start contributing to the new ETF and give yourself time to sell off your old ETF.
 Think of it as rand cost averaging your ETF sales while keeping a close eye on your capital gains liability.
 Even if you don’t sell, over time your new contributions will surpass your current holdings and the first ETF will become a little blip in your portfolio.
 If you are striving for symmetry in your portfolio, this strategy might not be ideal for you.

 Click here to meet the Just One Lap team at one of our live, free events.